Antonio Onofri

 Antonio Onofri (1759 – 26 February 1825) was a politician and diplomat of the Republic of San Marino, a key figure in the country's political scene in the late 18th century and early 19th century.
-His "prudence and patriotism" during this challenging period in the Republic's history earned him a statue in the Public Council Hall and the recognition as "the Father of his country".
+His "prudence and patriotism" during this challenging period in the Republic's history earned him a statue in the Public Council Hall and recognition as "the Father of his country".
+He was also the first Secretary of Foreign and Political Affairs of the country.

 Early life

 Onofri came from an old family that had a great influence on the fate of the Republic for centuries.
 He received a thorough education in philosophy and law.
 In 1787 he was appointed as secretary of state, and in 1789 he was elected a member of the Grand and General Council.
 During his long career, he also served as Captain Regent seven times.